code-423n4/2023-07-axelar-findings/data/Sathish9098-Q.md

 ## [L-4] Avoid Hardcoded Values

 ### Impact
 Two constants ``PREFIX_EXPRESS_RECEIVE_TOKEN`` and ``PREFIX_EXPRESS_RECEIVE_TOKEN_WITH_DATA`` are hardcoded.
 This means that anyone who knows the contract code will know what the prefixes are.
 This could make it easier for attackers to forge transactions that look like they were sent from the Axelar gateway.

+``codehash != 0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470`` hardcoded value check is not appreciated .
+This will cause problem in future .

 Possible Problems: